RuohanLixyf/RuohanLixyf.github.io/_pages/about.md

 News
 ======
+- **05/2025**: My graduate work,  *A CFD-Based Integrated Modeling Framework for Assessing Highway Traffic Capacity under Regional Air Quality Constraints*, has been accepted by *Sustainability*.
+This paper focuses on air pollution in highway-adjacent areas.
+It has been a long journey—this project began during my master’s studies and was finally accepted at the end of my second year in the Ph.D. program.
+A milestone completed at last!

 - **09/2024**: The Computer Software Copyright Registration in China: Vision-Based Lane Detection System With Self-supervised Pre-training Through Masked Sequential Auto-encoders (VLD_SP-MSAE), granted on Sep.
 11, 2024, Patent number 2024R11L1180902.
 And we have published our [open source Lane Detection Code](https://github.com/RuohanLixyf/Lane-Detection-Self-Supervised-MSAE) on GitHub, including models and dataset.

 - **09/2024**: I present my recent work: Sup-HMM Map-Matching of Location Data Trajectories: A Heterogeneous and Bayesian-Optimized Hidden Markov Approach at TRC-30 conference.
 A nice trip on Crete.